European Football Clubs: 2024

-Finally, the new MoU has also granted a greater influence for clubs in the decision-making processes at UEFA.
+The new MoU granted a greater influence for clubs in the decision-making processes at UEFA.
 In the future, clubs are guaranteed to have their voices heard and that no decision directly affecting club football will be taken without their prior consent.
 ECA representatives from the executive board are appointed in both the UEFA Executive Committee, UEFA Club Competitions Committee, UEFA Professional Football Strategy Council and the UEFA Women's Football Committee.